Designing for academic integrity

 When designing assessments, academics must:

-- Ensure students know correct referencing practice for your discipline area.
+• Ensure students know the correct referencing practice for your discipline area.

-- For each assessment task, explain the extent to which collaboration is permitted and warning against collusion beyond this limit.
+• For each assessment task, explain the extent to which collaboration is permitted and warn against collusion beyond this limit.

-- Be vigilant for breaches of academic integrity: using similarity checking software to identify plagiarism, comparing students’ performance across a number of tasks.
+• Be vigilant for breaches of academic integrity.
+Use similarity-checking software to identify plagiarism, and compare students’ performance across a number of tasks.

 Create assessment tasks that minimise the opportunities for academic misconduct

-You may have the opportunity to do this in your subject team or as part of course review.
+You may be able to do this in your subject team or as part of the course review.

-In reviewing, adapting or modifying tasks make sure you consult with the course director first to ensure that all the task design elements will be incorporated in your revisions.
+When reviewing, adapting or modifying tasks, consult with the course director first to ensure that all the task design elements will be incorporated into your revisions.

-- Develop unique tasks: do not re-use assessment tasks in such a way that students who have acquired knowledge of the task from a previous offering of the subject are at an unfair advantage.
+1. Develop unique tasks: Do not re-use assessment tasks so that students who have acquired knowledge of them from a previous offering of the subject are at an unfair advantage.

-- Consider alternative assessment types such as a report, a multimedia presentation, a project, a learning journal, rather than an essay.
+2. Consider alternative assessment types such as a report, a multimedia presentation, a project, or a learning journal rather than an essay.

-- Combine different methods of assessment, such as a submitted task with a related in-class component.
+4. Combine different assessment methods, such as a submitted task with a related in-class component.

-- Provide different students in the same cohort with different scenarios or data sets.
+5. Provide different students in the same cohort with various scenarios or data sets.

 Also see